Freshly baked chamomile shortbread cookies on a sheet pan

 • Chill cut cookies again until firm, at least 10 minutes.
 Preheat oven to 325° F while chilling.

 • Bake until cookies are firm but not yet browning, about 12-15 minutes.
+Adjust cooking time if necessary, depending on cookie size (see notes).

 For chamomile sugar: